 My 29th birthday was memorably depressing.
 I was soothing a boyfriend break-up, and my office “forgot” me.
 All day I waited for a cake that never came.
 Living in California with no family around left me at home by myself on a rainy night eating a Lean Cuisine.
 There was so much wrong with this picture.
 Although I had much to celebrate and was really doing quite well in life (as life goes), I still fell into the birthday pit.

-But Spinach Tiger is called “Tiger” for a reason and I vowed to never let this happen again.
+Spinach Tiger is called “Tiger” for a reason and I vowed to never let this happen again.
 When I turned 30, I threw my own party, made my own food, ordered my own cake, and never again returned to the birthday pit.

-But, it didn’t end there.
+It didn’t end there.
 I have taken stock in all birthdays.
 If you are my friend, I will bake you a birthday cake, throw you a party, and cook you a dinner.
 It’s what I do because I believe a life is worth celebrating and everyone has value.

-And, it’s fun.
+It’s fun.
 It involves favorite foods and favorite cocktails.
 And, it’s good medicine.
 All your troubles go away on your birthday.

 A while back we celebrated a friend’s birthday with this delicious tart.
 I used fresh berries.